Tronald/CoordinateSharp/README.md

 <h2 align="center">v1.1.4.6</h2>

-CoordinateSharp is a simple .NET library that is designed to assist with geographic coordinate formatting and location based celestial information.
-This library has the ability to convert various lat long formats, UTM, MGRS(NATO UTM) and Cartesian (X, Y, Z).
+CoordinateSharp is a simple .NET library that is designed to assist with geographic coordinate conversion, formatting and location based celestial calculations.
+This library has the ability to convert various lat long formats, UTM, MGRS(NATO UTM) and Cartesian (Spherical and ECEF X, Y, Z).
-The ability to calculate various pieces of celestial information (sunset, moon illum..) also exist.

 CAUTION: v1.1.4.1 makes slight changes to the UTM and MGRS `ToString()` behavior.
 If a conversion from Lat/Long to UTM/MGRS is made, and the conversion is outside the limitations of the UTM and MGRS systems (below 80 S or above 84 N), `ToString()` will return an empty `string`.
 Access to the UTM/MGRS individual properties is still available if needed, but these systems should not be used if conversion is outside the system's limitations.